derikb/rpg-table-randomizer/README.md

 * @param {NPCSchema} schema NPC schema instance

-This function takes the passed in `NPCSchema` (see [npcschema.md](npcschema.md) and adds it by key to the available schemas.
+This function takes the passed in `NPCSchema` and adds it by key to the available schemas memory store.

 #### getSchemaByKey (key)